SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 ## Sponsors

 This Seaography release has been made possible through the generous sponsorship of [QDX](https://qdx.co/) and their close collaboration with SeaQL.org.
-QDX has built their data‑driven applications with the Seaography + SeaORM stack, and we are deeply grateful for their contributions - both financial and technical - that helped bring this release to reality.
+QDX has built their data-driven applications with the Seaography + SeaORM stack, and we are deeply grateful for their contributions - both financial and technical - that helped bring this release to reality.

 We welcome companies to [collaborate with SeaQL.org](mailto:hello@sea-ql.org) to adopt and unlock the full potential of the Rust + SeaQL ecosystem, with our team providing expert technical consulting to support their software development.